New York’s Finger Lakes: A Multi-Species Mecca

 In Seneca Lake, landlocked salmon are ubiquitous and susceptible to downrigger fishing year-round.
 Courtesy Ben Lowe

-Around two million years ago, the massive glaciers that once blanketed much of North America retreated for the last time.
+Around 10,000 years ago, the massive glaciers that once blanketed much of North America retreated for the last time.
 In present-day central and western New York State, what was left behind can only be described as heaven on earth for freshwater anglers.
 Covering almost 9,000 square miles and spanning 14 counties, the Finger Lakes Region is made up of eleven glacially carved lakes in total.

 A quick scan of Google Earth will reveal that the lakes run north-to-south and are strikingly narrow, perfectly described as fingers.
 The region locally is referred to as the “banana belt” of upstate New York as the massive amount of water helps keep winters slightly warmer and summers cooler than nearby areas.
 From East to West, the lakes are positioned as follows: Otisco, Skaneatles, Owasco, Cayuga, Seneca, Keuka, Canandaigua, Honeoye, Canadice, Hemlock and Conesus.